 African farmers especially need to use more fertilisers, but they are too expensive for many to use.
 On average Africa did make some poverty progress in the years 2000 to 2008, but have undone some of that progress since.
 In many poorer African countries, the current world recession is causing family remittances from overseas workers or migrant workers to fall now.
 As more migrant workers lose jobs in South Africa, Western Europe and the USA, remittances to families in the poorest African countries are being hit.
 And aid has not been rising recently.

-While different African countries are affected by poverty somewhat differently, and need different means of handling their poverty problems, one single appropriate aid mechanism could be more effective than the present many.
+While different African countries are affected by poverty somewhat differently, and need different means of handling their poverty problems, one single appropriate aid mechanism could be more effective than the present many if adequately monitored.
 Maybe a substantial regular annual non-loan financial aid package should be agreed by the main aid-donor governments, and be provided only through the African Union for appropriate distribution to African countries each year.
 And the African Union should be required to monitor and report on such aid's effectiveness in reducing poverty in each African country.

 (We appreciate the support received for this website, from Oxford University's Emeka Kachikwu of Nigeria)